 - All junior matches from under 6 up to U11 will play 2 x 12-minute halves.

 - Under 12 to Under 16 will play 2 x 15-minute halves.

-- All senior matches from shall be 2 x 20 minute periods.
+- All senior matches will play 2 x 20 minute periods.

 - In all age groups there will be between a 3 and 5-minute break for half time.
 The referee will control the start and end of each half of football with his or her whistle.

 - The points per match are: Win = 3 points, Loss = 0 points, Draw = 1 point.

 - If a match is washed out, we will attempt to have the match replayed.
 If that cannot occur each team will receive 1 point and no goals awarded.

 - If a match is abandoned the team that has not breached the laws will be awarded 3 points for the win and 3 goals

 - If a match is abandoned due to a venue malfunction or player injury that requires an ambulance to attend, the matter will be referred to the Administrative team for adjudication.
 After investigation, consultation with both captains a decision will be made.
 Their decision is final.

 - If a match is forfeited the team that they were playing will be awarded 3 points for the win and 3 goals

 - If for whatever reason, there is a bye due to insufficient teams the non-offending team is awarded 3 points and 3 goals.